re-squared/resquared_blog/content/BLSLib.md

 ## Overview

-This directory contains Solidity contracts for on-chain verification of BLS (Boneh-Lynn-Shacham) signatures using the BLS12-381 curve.
+This [repository](https://github.com/yash25198/Threshold-BLS-ERC2537) contains Solidity contracts for on-chain verification of BLS (Boneh-Lynn-Shacham) signatures using the BLS12-381 curve.
 These contracts leverage the EIP-2537 precompiles to perform the necessary elliptic curve operations for signature verification.

 ## Contracts